Best Homemade Ice Melt

-- More than moderate quantities can cause skin, eye, and lung irritation
+- More than moderate quantities can cause skin, eye, and lung irritation.

 Fertilizer can be spread atop the ice or snow.
 The warming effects of the fertilizer will very slowly begin to melt the ice, but not as quickly as salt or rubbing alcohol.
-Compost can comprise of ammonium sulfate, potassium chloride or urea.
+Compost can comprise ammonium sulfate, potassium chloride or urea.

 - Somewhat effective as an ice melt